We found the Mysteries of Roof Box Aerodynamics: An In-Depth Exploration

 🚗 Increasing lift – Poorly designed roof boxes can create upward force, making your car feel unstable at high speeds.

-⛽ Killing your mileage – More resistance means your engine burns extra fuel just to keep speed.
+⛽ Killing your mileage – More resistance means your engine burns extra fuel just to maintain speed.

 How to Pick the Best Aerodynamic Roof Box